phax/peppol-commons/README.md

 Both classes offer the possibility to set an optional custom `SSLSocketFactory` as well as a custom optional `HostnameVerifier`.
 The implementation of this is in the base class `AbstractSMLClientCaller`.

 This project is used by [peppol-smp-server](https://github.com/phax/peppol-smp-server/) the SMP server with a management GUI and flexible backends.

+## peppol-smp-datatypes

+Java library with the JAXB generated elements for Peppol SMP handling.
+First created in version 8.4.0.

+Make sure to run `mvn process-sources` before using it in the IDE.
+The additional code is created in `target/generated-sources/xjc`.

 ## peppol-smp-client